 Science progresses not via verification (which can only be inferred) but by falsification (which, if established and itself verified, provides relative certainty only as to what is not true).
 That makes it unwieldy.
 Thank you, Karl Popper.
 In investing and in baseball, as in science generally, we need to build our processes from the ground up, with hypotheses offered only after a careful analysis of all relevant facts and tentatively held only to the extent the facts and data allow.
 Yet the markets demand action.
 Running a baseball team requires action.
 There is nothing tentative about them.
 That’s part of what makes running a baseball team and good investing so difficult.

 Ultimately, then, the Jamesian approach is a scientific one.
 It seeks to be objective and fact-based.
 Such data-driven (reality-based) analysis is crucial, most fundamentally, because it works.
-Indeed, it works far better than any alternative approach, which is why similar data-driven approaches are increasingly gaining influence in other disciplines, including investing.
+Indeed, when done well it is even self-correcting.
+Science works far better than any alternative approach, which is why similar data-driven approaches are increasingly gaining influence in other disciplines, including investing.

 The financial services industry (at least at the retail level4) is behind baseball in terms of analytical engagement and adoption, but so-called evidence-based investing (“EBI,” which is analytically driven and has much in common with evidence-based medicine as well as sabermetrics) is becoming an important and vital movement.
 As Robin Powell describes the problem, “[a]ll too often we base our investment decisions on industry marketing and advertising or on what we read and hear in the media.”
 The investment world is run by too many “traditional baseball men.”